Coronavirus: EU chief says bloc was 'too late' on vaccine approvals | DW | 10.02.2021

-European Commission chief Ursula von der Leyen has admitted that mistakes were made with the bloc's sluggish vaccine rollout.
+European Commission chief Ursula von der Leyen has admitted that the bloc made mistakes with its sluggish vaccine rollout.
 However, speaking to the European Parliament, she defended the strategy of joint procurement.

 Questions — and criticism — faced the European Commission head on Wednesday as she explained the bloc's faltering vaccine rollout to the European Parliament.